Astral-Studios/acerex-docs/src/routes/cobblecore-skyblock/getting-started/introduction/+page.md

 Resources are scarce in Skyblock, so trading and selling are central to progression.
 The in-game shop lets you buy and sell materials.

-- **`/shop`** — Browse the server shop to buy and sell items
+- **`/shop`** — Browse the server shop to buy and sell items.
-- **`/sell hand`** — Quickly sell whatever you're holding
+- **`/sell hand`** — Quickly sell whatever you're holding.
-- **`/sell all`** — Sell everything sellable in your inventory at once
+- **`/sell all`** — Sell everything sellable in your inventory at once.
+Be careful not to sell items you want to keep!

 **Early income sources:**
-- Selling cobblestone, wood, and crops from your early farms
+- Selling cobblestone, wood, and crops from your early farms.
-- Killing mobs and selling their drops
+- Killing mobs and selling their drops.
-- Completing challenges and quests for cash rewards
+- Completing challenges and quests for cash rewards.
-- Voting daily with `/vote` — free money and bonus items every single day with no risk
+- Voting daily with `/vote` — free money and bonus items every single day with no risk.

 As you progress, spawners become the backbone of income.
-A well-set-up spawner farm — especially iron golems or higher-tier mobs — generates far more money than manual farming ever can.
+A well-set-up spawner farm, especially iron golems or higher-tier mobs, generates far more money than manual farming ever can.

 ---

 # Island Level & Island Top

-Your **island level** is a score calculated from the value of everything on your island — blocks placed, spawners set up, rare items added.
+Your **island level** is a score calculated from the value of everything on your island, blocks placed, spawners set up, rare items added, ect.
 You can check it with `/is level`.

 **`/is top`** shows the leaderboard ranking all islands by value.
-This is the main competitive metric on the server — the higher your island's value, the higher you rank.
+This is the main competitive metric on the server, the higher your island's value, the higher you rank.

 Spawners and valuable blocks are the biggest contributors to island level.
 A single high-tier spawner can be worth more island value than thousands of cobblestone blocks.